All Summer Color

 How To Use The Crape Myrtle

-This plant has a wide range of sizes with dwarf varieties under 5′ and larger trees at 30′.
-They are multi-trunked, the combination provides a range of uses in the garden.
+This plant has a wide range of sizes with dwarf varieties under 5′ and larger trees at 30′ to 40′.
+They are grown as both single and multi-trunked, the combination provides a range of uses in the garden.

 - Screen- deciduous, dense